Pattern formation and spatiotemporal chaos in relativistic degenerate plasmas: Numerical simulation: Evolution of spatiotemporal chaos

 \subsection{Moderate relativistic degeneracy}

-We consider a relativistic degeneracy regime with $R_0\sim5$ for degenerate electrons that corresponds to the density: $n_{\rm{d0}}\sim7.5\times10^{31}~\rm{cm}^{-3}$.
-Figure \ref{fig-density1} shows the spatial profiles of the perturbed EM wave field $|A|$ (solid line) and the number density perturbation of degenerate electrons $N$ associated with the EAWs (dash-dotted line) for $R_0=5$ and different values of the modulation wave number: $k=0.15$ [subplot (a)], $k=0.11$ [subplot (b)], and $k=0.043$ [subplot (c)] within the domain $0<k<k_m$ after some small interval of times, $t=12,~14$, and $30$ respectively, to observe the initial excitation of master and harmonic modes.
+We consider a relativistic degeneracy regime with $R_0\sim5$ for degenerate electrons that corresponds to the density: $n_{\rm{d0}}\sim7.5\times10^{31}~\rm{cm}^{-3}$. {In this case, the MI domain, where the growth rate tends to become high, is $0<k\lesssim k_m\equiv0.18$ (\textit{cf}.
+Fig. \ref{fig-growth}), and we choose three different values of $k~(<k_m)$, namely $k=0.15$, $k=0.11$, and $k=0.043$ for the excitation of increasing number of wave modes ($<[k^{-1}]$) at different wavelengths due to the pattern selection. } Figure \ref{fig-density1} shows the spatial profiles of the perturbed EM wave field $|A|$ (solid line) and the number density perturbation of degenerate electrons $N$ associated with the EAWs (dash-dotted line) for $R_0=5$ and different values of the modulation wave number: $k=0.15$ [subplot (a)], $k=0.11$ [subplot (b)], and $k=0.043$ [subplot (c)] within the domain $0<k<k_m$ after some small interval of times, $t=12,~14$, and $30$ respectively, to observe the initial excitation of master and harmonic modes.
 We observe that the amplitudes of perturbations grow beyond the unity due to the modulational instability, and an excited EM field $(|A|)$ is highly correlated with the density fluctuation $(N)$ having the highest peaks near the center at $x=0$.
 Furthermore, in the moderate degeneracy regime, the EM waves are trapped by the density humps.
 Subplot (a) of Fig. \ref{fig-density1} shows that the pattern selection with $k=0.15$ leads to the excitations of three ($<[k^{-1}]=6$) modes: one master mode with wavelength $l_m=L_x$, initially peaked at $x=0$ and two harmonic modes with wavelength $l_m=L_x/4$ initially peaked at two different points: $x=-L_x/4$ and $L_x/4$ (i.e., near the points $x=-10$ and $x=10$ respectively) in the simulation box $[-L_x/2,~L_x/2]$.
 It is seen that the master pattern is first formed (near $x=0$) and the harmonic modes begin to appear near $x=\pm10$ from the master mode.
 As we successively reduce the modulation wave number from $k=0.15$ to $k=0.11$ and $k=0.043$, the excitation of more harmonic modes (four and thirteen) with reduced wavelengths $l_m=L_x/6$ [See subplot (b)] and $l_m=L_x/14$ [See subplot (c)] are seen.
 The density fluctuations with $N<0$ also appear in Fig. \ref{fig-density1}, which indicates that during the pattern formation, electrons are pushed back by the EM wave-driven ponderomotive force from the regions of the master mode and harmonic waves.
 Such density-depleted electrons move stochastically on either side of the patterns, and thus cannot arrest the EM wave fields \cite{banerjee2010spatiotemporal}.